paezha/University-AI-Panel/README.md

 for Google.
-At a guess, the industry is running at a loss in almost every respect: in the same report, D. Patel (2023) calculated the cost of running a query in ChatGPT at about \$0.36–so it would take just about 57 queries per user with a “Plus” subscription ([\$20/month](https://openai.com/chatgpt/pricing/)) for OpenAI to begin losing money on that one customer.
+At a guess, the industry is running at a loss in almost every respect: in the same report, D. Patel (2023) calculated the cost of running a query in ChatGPT at about \$0.36–so it would take just about 57 monthly queries per user with a “Plus” subscription ([\$20/month](https://openai.com/chatgpt/pricing/)) for OpenAI to begin losing money on that one customer.
 And a large number of users are not even paying subscribers: based on revenue reports (see Perez 2024) there